Advantage of pausing: parameter setting for quantum annealers

-We note that when performing the runs to obtain these results, certain discrepancies were observed if the runs for different data points (e.g. with pauses at different $s_p$) were performed on different days.
+We note that when performing the runs to obtain these results, certain discrepancies are observed if the runs for different data points (e.g. with pauses at different $s_p$) are performed on different days.
 In those cases some results would appear more noisy.
-To avoid this, we chose to perform runs for the same $t_p$ over a range of $s_p$ one right after another for consistency.
+To avoid this, we choose to perform runs for the same $t_p$ over a range of $s_p$ one right after another for consistency.
 It is likely that significantly increasing the number of instances and reads would also help smooth certain results and get rid of ``noise'' due to the particulars of our ensembles, or other random factors.
-However, given time limitations and the additional time resources that would be required, we preferred to explore a wider range of parameters with fewer instances, this way obtaining a more general picture of parameter setting.
+However, given time limitations and the additional time resources that would be required, we prefer to explore a wider range of parameters with fewer instances, this way obtaining a more general picture of parameter setting.

-\section{Discussion}
+\section{DISCUSSION}

 In this section, we discuss the significance of our results and some factors that help explain them.
 We first review the physical picture behind pausing, and how our results agree with its predictions.
 Then we discuss how certain characteristics of the logical and embedded problems, such as coefficient heterogeneity and size, affect these predictions.
 Next, we focus more specifically on the role of these effects when optimizing $|J_F|$, followed by a discussion of optimal annealing time and some comments on the shift of the $p_{success}$ peak location with pause duration.
 Finally, we provide practical guidelines for parameter setting.